francescobongini/Twitter/README.md

 # Twitter sentiment analysis
 The project presents
-the sequential and distributed version of the Twitter sentiment analysis. <br />
+the sequential and distributed versions of the Twitter sentiment analysis. <br />
 The entire code is written in Java using Maven. <br />
 The file .jar in the project folder is used in Amazon EMR to perform the distributed version.